TimoSaemann/ENet/Tutorial/README.md

 	$ ENet/caffe-enet/build/tools/caffe train -solver /ENet/prototxts/enet_solver_encoder.prototxt

 If the GPU memory is not enough (error == cudasuccess), reduce the batch size in `ENet/prototxt/enet_train_encoder_decoder.prototxt`.

 After training is finished you can continue with the training of encoder + decoder:

+First create the `enet_train_encoder_decoder.prototxt` by running:

+	$ python create_enet_prototxt.py --source ENet/dataset/train_fine_cityscapes.txt --mode train_encoder_decoder

+Start the training of the encoder + decoder and use the pretrained weights as initialization of the encoder:

 	$ ENet/caffe-enet/build/tools/caffe train -solver ENet/prototxts/enet_solver_encoder_decoder.prototxt -weights ENet/weights/snapshots_encoder/NAME.caffemodel